peii14/soal-shift-sisop-modul-2-I01-2021/README.md

 If there exists more than 1 pet, the data is separated with an underscore(_).
 You are not allowed to use system(), mkdir(), dan rename() C functions.
 Use fork dan exec.

+3. Ranora is an Informatics Engineering student who is currently undergoing an internship at a well-known company called "FakeKos Corp.", a company engaged in data security.
+Because Ranora is still an apprentice, the workload is not as big as the workload of the company's permanent workers.
+On Ranora's first day of work, Ranora's apprentice tutor gave her the task of making a program.

+A.Ranora must create a C program which every 40 seconds creates a directory with a name according to the timestamp [YYYY-mm-dd_HH:ii:ss].

+B.Each directory is filled with 10 images downloaded from https://picsum.photos/, where each image will be downloaded every 5 seconds.
+Each downloaded image will be named with a timestamp format [YYYY-mm-dd_HH:ii:ss] and the image is square with the size (n% 1000) + 50 pixels where n is the Unix Epoch time.

+     for(int i=0;i<10;i++){
+               if(fork()==0){
+                  printf("Duar\n");
+                  //epoch time
+                  int epoch = (int)time(NULL);
+                  epoch = (epoch % 1000)+100;
+                  //update present time in every loop
+                  timeNow=getTime();
+                  //image naming
+                  snprintf(image,sizeof image,"%02d-%02d-%02d_%02d:%02d:%02d.jpg",timeNow.year,timeNow.month,timeNow.day,timeNow.hours,timeNow.minutes,timeNow.seconds);
+                  snprintf(imagepath,sizeof imagepath,"./%s/%s",folder,image);
+                  snprintf(link,sizeof link,"https://picsum.photos/%d.jpg",epoch);
+                  //blank space due to bugs on wget that are redirecting to log file afterworth
+                  //ga ngerti epoch cuy
+                  execl("/usr/bin/wget", "wget", "-q","-O",imagepath, link,"", NULL);
+               }
+               sleep(5);
+            }
+            encrypt(folder);
+            //zip file
+            char zipfile[40];
+            snprintf(zipfile,sizeof zipfile,"%s.zip",folder);
+            execl("/usr/bin/zip","zip","-rm",zipfile,folder,"-x","*.c",NULL);
+         }
+      }
+      else sleep(40);

+C.After the directory has been filled with 10 images, the program will create a file "status.txt", which contains the message "Download Success" which is encrypted with the Caesar Cipher technique and with shift 5.
+Caesar Cipher is a simple encryption technique which can perform encryption. string according to the shift / key that we specify.
+For example, the letter "A" will be encrypted with shift 4 it will become "E".
+Because Ranora is a perfectionist and neat person, he wants after the file is created, the directory will be zipped and the directory will be deleted, leaving only the zip file.

+    void encrypt(char folder[]){
+       FILE *fp;
+       char txtpath[40];
+       snprintf(txtpath,sizeof txtpath,"./%s/status.txt",folder);
+       fp  = fopen (txtpath, "w");
+       int key=4;
+       //caesar cipher algorithm
+       char message[]="Download Success", ch;
+       for(int i = 0; message[i] != '\0'; ++i){
+            ch = message[i];
+            if(ch >= 'a' && ch <= 'z'){
+                ch = ch + key;
+                if(ch > 'z'){
+                    ch = ch - 'z' + 'a' - 1;
+                }
+                message[i] = ch;
+            }
+            else if(ch >= 'A' && ch <= 'Z'){
+                ch = ch + key;
+                if(ch > 'Z'){
+                    ch = ch - 'Z' + 'A' - 1;
+                }
+                message[i] = ch;
+            }
+        }
+       //write to txt
+       printf("Download Success = %s\n",message);
+       for (int i = 0;i<16; i++)
+          fputc(message[i], fp);
+       fclose(fp);
+    }

+D. To make it easier to control the program, the Ranora apprentice supervisor wants the program to produce an executable "Killer" program, where the program will terminate all running program processes and will run itself after the program is run.
+Because Ranora is interested in something new, Ranora has an idea for the
+"Killer" program that was made, it must be a bash program.

+E.The Ranora apprentice supervisor also wants the main program created by Ranora to run in two modes.
+To activate the first mode, the program must be executed with the -z argument, and when it is executed in the first mode, the main program will immediately execute all its operations when the Killer program is run.
+Meanwhile, to activate the second mode, the program must be run with the -x argument, and when run in the second mode, the main program will stop allowing the processes in each directory that are still running until it is finished (The directory that has been created will download the image to completion and create a txt file, then zip and delete the directory).

+     FILE *killer;
+       killer = fopen("killer.sh", "w");
+       //when -z stop everything immediatly when -x stop after ziping if (strcmp(argv[1], "-z") == 0)
+          fprintf(killer, "#!/bin/bash\nkill -9 -%d\n rm killer.sh", getpid());
+       else if (strcmp(argv[1], "-x") == 0)
+          fprintf(killer, "#!/bin/bash\nkill %d\n rm killer.sh", getpid());

+       fclose(killer);
+       //to be executable bash
+       if(fork() == 0){
+          char *argvmod[] = {"chmod", "+x", "killer.sh", NULL};
+          execv("/bin/chmod", argvmod);
+       }
+       //close read input and write output
+       close(STDIN_FILENO);
+       close(STDOUT_FILENO);